FCC Eyes 'The View,' Igniting Free Speech Debate

 Brendan Carr's actions haven't come out of nowhere.
 The FCC, traditionally a regulatory body focused on technical standards and fair competition, finds itself increasingly entangled in debates over content.
 Carr's critics argue that his focus seems politically motivated, aiming to leverage the FCC's authority to sway how media outlets cover political events and figures.
 Carr, however, insists that the FCC's role should include ensuring that media companies aren't using public airwaves to push biased political narratives without accountability.

 ABC, naturally, wasn't quiet either.
 Their response?
 Swift.
 And pretty robust.
 The network says the FCC is overreaching.
-Potentially violating First Amendment rights, too.
+Potentially violating First Amendment-of-the-view-over-free-speech-rights) rights, too.
 ABC's got history on its side here.
 They point to a 2002 FCC exemption 'The View' already got.
 Says the show's format still meets all the legal standards for that exemption.
 Seems fair.

 ABC's defense hinges on that 2002 precedent when the FCC granted 'The View' an exemption, recognizing it as a program that occasionally delves into newsworthy topics despite its primary entertainment format.
 This exemption has allowed 'The View' to invite political guests and discuss significant issues without the burden of equal-time obligations.